Last Updated on July 31, 2022 by Rei Garnet

 You can also see physical signs like missing fur or bleeding when your rabbits are fighting often.

 Do wild rabbits chase each other?

-Wild rabbits would often chase out rival rabbits who entered their territory.
+Wild rabbits often chase out rival rabbits who enter their territory.
 Rabbits do this in order to intimidate their opponents.
-But oftentimes, wild rabbits would not engage in physical fighting because an injury in the wild is oftentimes fatal and not worth it.
+But oftentimes, wild rabbits will not engage in physical fighting because an injury in the wild is oftentimes fatal and not worth it.

-Rabbits chasing each other can be due to hormonal-related aggression to each other.
-It could also be just playing especially if the rabbits are young.
+Rabbits chasing each other can be due to hormonal-related aggression towards each other.
+It could also be just playing, especially if the rabbits are young.

 Cite this article: